-This lightweight AShM just entered the service with PLAN as part of the weapon package of Z-9D.
+This lightweight AShM recently entered the service with PLAN as part of the weapon package of Z-9D.
 Up to 4 missiles can be carried by Z-9D at a time.
 YJ-9 may have evolved from the earlier TL-10B developed by Hongdu.
-YJ-9 is a light, radar-guided anti-ship missile used against smaller FACs and gun boats (<1,000t).
+YJ-9 is a light, active radar guided anti-ship missile used against smaller FACs and gun boats (<1,000t).
 Its range is 15km, speed is Mach 0.8, weight is 105kg, and its warhead weighs 30kg.
 Besides Z-9D, YJ-9 is expected to be carried by the new Z-18F ASW helicopter as well.
 Its export version is dubbed YJ-9E.
 The missile has threeversions depending on the guidance: YJ-9E (radar), YJ-9EA (TV) and YJ-9EB (semi-active laser).
 Recent news (September 2016) indicated that Zambian AF has ordered some YJ-9E ASM for its newly acquired L-15AFT aircraft.